 - Static sites (such as my personal site) which is hosted directly out of an AWS S3 bucket

 Below is an abridged version of the data we keep on various providers.
-This spreadsheet should be kept up-to date as prices changes in the future.
+This spreadsheet is correct at time of publishing.

 As we said above, we regularly use cloud storage for for server backups.
 In this example I am backing up 20 GB’s of data every day.
 It is stored for 3 months.
 Each month a backup is downloaded to verify its integrity.
 This equates to: